preservim/vim-pencil/README.markdown

 ### Hard line breaks or soft line wrapping?

 Coders will have the most experience with the former, and writers the latter.
-But whatever your background, chances are that you are living in a mixed environment where you must contend with both.
-This plugin doesn't force you to choose a side—each buffer can be configured independently.
+But whatever your background, chances are that you are must contend with both conventions.
+This plugin doesn't force you to choose a side, where each buffer can be configured independently.

 In most cases you can set a default to suit your preference and let auto-detection figure out what to do.
 Add to your `.vimrc`: